-Munich offers a great variety of outdoor swimming pools, lakes as well as a great river.
-In winter, water enthusiasts can discover the wide range of public indoor pools, from the magnificent art nouveau design of the Müllersche Volksbad to the sports-focused 50-meter pool of the Olympia-Schwimmhalle (Olympic swimming pool).
-If you are interested in the public outdoor pools you will find all information here.
+Munich offers a wide range of outdoor swimming pools, lakes as well as a huge river.
+In winter, water lovers can also discover a lot of public indoor pools - from the magnificent art nouveau design of the Müllersche Volksbad to the sports-focused 50-meter pool of the Olympia-Schwimmhalle (Olympic swimming pool).
+If you are interested in public outdoor pools, find all the information here.

-Located in the west of Munich the Westbad offers an indoor as well as an outdoor public swimming pool.
-The indoor bath welcomes visitors with a family and leisure pool under a big glass dome.
+Located west of Munich, the Westbad offers indoor and outdoor public swimming pools .
+The indoor bath, with a leisure pool under a big glass dome, welcomes visitors and their family.
 The pool has two whirlpools, a water-current canal, a 60-meter waterslide, a paddling pool and a connection to the outdoor pool filled with Bad Reichenhall salt water.
-Whirlpool seats and massage jets offer fun for any age.
+There arehirlpool seats and massage jets. which are fun for people of any age.

-Sportive swimmers will favor the 25-meter sports pool.
-After swimming, the steam room and the open-plan sauna area with its Finnish sauna, sanarium and steam bath as well as the open-air cool-down area with a plunge pool (included in the admission price) will guarantee recreation.
+Professional swimmers might prefer the 25-meter sports pool.
+After swimming, the steam room and the open-plan sauna area with its Finnish sauna, sanarium and steam bath as well as the open-air cool-down area with a plunge pool (included in the admission price) will guarantee complete recreation.
 More info about Westbad.

-In the North of Munich-Maxvorstadt a public indoor swimming bath in classic monumental and modern architecture attracts swimmers with a 33-meter sports swimming pool with grand stands.
-1- and 3-meter diving boards not only attract kids.
-Relaxed drifting in the big outdoor pool after a sudorific sauna- or steam room session is another option in the classy public swimming pool.
-The outdoor pool is even open in winter.
-And why not have a massage?
+North of Munich-Maxvorstadt lies a public indoor swimming bath, in classic monumental and modern architecture, that attracts swimmers with its 33-meter sports swimming pool and grand stands.
+Besides, 1- and 3-meter diving boards does not only attract kids.
+Relaxed drifting in the big outdoor pool after a sudorific sauna or steam room session is another option in the classy public swimming pool.
+The outdoor pool is also open in winter.
+And why not get a massage?

-Children and less experienced swimmers will enjoy the non-swimmers' pool, toddlers the paddling pool.
-The integrated M-Fitnesscenter, fitness classes and the Nordbad cafe with areas for visitors and swimming bath guests complete the services of the Nordbad.
+Children and less experienced swimmers will enjoy the non-swimmers' pool, and toddlers paddling pool.
+The integrated M-Fitnesscenter, fitness classes and the Nordbad cafe with areas for visitors and swimming bath guests complete the services Nordbad offers.
 More info about Nordbad.

-The Dantebad is your choice for recreation in Munich Neuhausen-Nymphenburg.
+The Dantebad is a great choice for recreation in Munich Neuhausen-Nymphenburg.
 It's the only public outdoor swimming pool that is open throughout the year.
 That's why it's also listed as an indoor bath.

-What makes it so pleasant to swim outside in winter is the hot water (30°C).
-The 50-meter swimming pool is optimal for athletes.
-The wellness pool with its 34°C hot water, the sauna area, the underwater massage and the rapid current are ideal for some hours of relaxation.
+What makes it so pleasant to swim outside in winter is the hot water (30 ° C).
+The 50-meter swimming pool is ideal for athletes.
+The wellness pool with its 34 ° C hot water, the sauna area, the underwater massage and the rapid current is perfect for hours of relaxation.
 More info about Dantebad.